USAA says switches to Visa from MasterCard

-USAA, one of the largest U.S. issuers of debit and credit cards, is switching to Visa Inc (V.N) from its longtime partner, MasterCard Inc (MA.N), the company said on its website.
+Oct 24 USAA, one of the largest U.S. issuers of debit and credit cards, is switching to Visa Inc from its longtime partner, MasterCard Inc, the company said on its website.

 "USAA Bank is moving from MasterCard to Visa.
 As our primary network, this provides us the opportunity to offer more benefits including the elimination of foreign transaction fees for all USAA Visa credit cards in 2016," USAA said in a statement.